Hardcat solutions support process-driven plant and equipment management

 4. Planned preventative maintenance

-For organisations that use a lot of hand tools and equipment, managing repairs, renewals and tracking location and usage is no easy task.
+For organisations that have a fleet of vehicles, and use a lot of hand tools and equipment, managing repairs, renewals and tracking location and usage is no easy task.
 But not keeping tabs on your expensive tools and equipment can cause delays in project completion.

 Not having the right information at hand can cause shutdowns, turnarounds, and outages.
 Where the cost of project completion becomes 3-4 times the actual cost.
 This may lead to inaccurate decision-making, inefficient planning, and an inability to stick to the contract.